-Brittle bone disease, also called osteogenesis imperfecta (OI), is a condition that affects how the body makes collagen to strengthen the bones.
-With a lack of collagen in the bones, fractures can easily occur even with mild trauma.
-Children who present with brittle bone disease have fragile bones accompanied by short stature.
+Osteogenesis imperfecta (OI), otherwise known as brittle bone disease, is a condition that affects the body’s ability to make collagen and strengthen the bones.
+Bone fractures can easily occur with the mildest trauma without adequate collagen levels.
+Children who present with brittle bone disease typically have fragile bones accompanied by short stature.

-Back in 2013, we met Ryan.
-When we met, Ryan was only a year old and had been experiencing hip pain.
-His mother was able to discern that his discontent was unusual, even though he was too young to communicate effectively.
+In 2013, one-year-old Ryan from Kenya came to CURE International seeking help.
+His mother knew that her baby’s discontent was unusual, so she decided to bring him to CURE Kenya and seek help.
 After reviewing x-rays of Ryan’s bones, the doctors found that a few of his bones had fractured and had not healed correctly.
-It was determined that Ryan suffered from brittle bone disease or OI.
+They determined that Ryan suffered from brittle bone disease, a hereditary and genetic disorder.

-Although there are various methods of treating this condition, there is no way to prevent it at this time.
-One of the methods to treat brittle bone disease is through bracing to control bowed legs, a side effect of the disease.
-When identified early, bowed legs are relatively easy to control.
-The second method of treatment is surgery.
-A metal rod is inserted in the legs of the children living with brittle bones to reduce the number of times a fracture occurs.
+Although there are various methods of treating this condition, there is no way to prevent brittle bone disease.
+One approach is bracing to control bowed legs, a side effect of the disease.
+When identified early, bowed legs are easy to manage.
+The second method is surgery.
+Inserting a metal rod in the legs helps reduce the number of fractures.

-One of the beautiful things about CURE is that it allows everyone to participate in the life-transforming surgeries that are provided daily at the CURE hospitals all around the world.
-You don’t need to be able to understand words like bilateral, ventricle, genu valgum, congenital, or cerebral-spinal fluid to take part in the life-changing and life-saving work that is done.
-But with this said, having an understanding of the conditions CURE treats does allow a deeper appreciation of just how important the work your donation is enabling the CURE staff to do!
+One of the beautiful things about CURE is that it allows everyone to participate in the transforming surgeries at the hospitals.
+You’re not required to understand words like bilateral, ventricle, genu valgum, congenital, or cerebral-spinal fluid to take part in the life-changing and life-saving work that is done.
+However, understanding the conditions CURE treats allows a deeper appreciation of just how important your donation is!

 To support a child’s surgery, click here.